jminor/cardmaker/README.md

 ## Example

+This repo includes a small example game called [All Your Base](http://www.dvorakgame.co.uk/index.php/All_Your_Base_deck) designed by [Kevan](http://www.dvorakgame.co.uk/index.php/User:Kevan) as part of the game [Dvorak](https://boardgamegeek.com/boardgame/9010/dvorak).
+That game is not part of this software, and may be subject to copyright.

 Starting with [this spreadsheet](example/all_your_base.csv), and a couple of SVG templates, like [this one](example/action.svg), CardMaker will produce images like this:

 ![Example Image 1](example/output/ALL%20YOUR%20BASE%20ARE%20BELONG%20TO%20US.png)